A bunch of Amazon customers were told about a purchase on their non-existent baby registries

 Twitter has now exploded with comments from concerned customers asking Amazon what the hell is going on.

-We’re not sure why this is happening but we’ve reached out to Amazon for further comment.Featured Image: Jaap Arriens/NurPhoto/Getty Images
+We’re not sure why this is happening, but we’ve reached out to Amazon for further comment.Featured Image: Jaap Arriens/NurPhoto/Getty Images

 0